Joey Pedras

 ENTRY 33

-This text was found etched into a wall.
-It's the wall with the clown holding three balloons wallpaper.
-We believe this to be the writing of 17 year old Willam Showalter.
-Showalter was a missing persons case from Witesbog, New Jersey in 1997.
+This text was found etched into a wall—the wall with the clown holding three balloons wallpaper.
+We believe this to be the writing of 17-year-old Willam Showalter.
+Showalter was a missing person case from Whitesbog, New Jersey, in 1997.
 818 Corp.
 Entry 33.

-I never can remember how I got here.
-Sometimes I feel like I'm close to remembering, but I can't seem to manage connecting the dots.
-It's kind of like when you're trying to remember the name of an actor in a movie, and you feel like the name is at the tip of your tongue, but you can't seem to get it down.
+I can never remember how I got here.
+Sometimes I feel like I'm close to remembering, but I can't seem to connect the dots.
+It's kind of like when you're trying to remember the name of an actor in a movie, and you feel like the name is on the tip of your tongue, but you can't seem to get it down.
 That's how I feel all the time.
-Since I've been here I don't ever remember going to sleep.
+Since I've been here, I don't ever remember going to sleep.
 I'm awake, and then it feels like I'm just waking up again.
 No memorable period of rest.
-I don't feel anymore rested, and I don't feel anymore tired.
+I don't feel any more rested, and I don't feel any more tired.
 I don't have memories anymore.

 This is the end of the written message.

 818 Corp. has recovered various materials from The Greever Files.
-Subject in Entry 33 is believe to be alive, but whereabouts are unknown.
-Subject describes yellow hallways, The Chair, Stillwater, and has met with The Coordinator.
-During initial testing The Coordinator was believed to be a singular program hallucination.
-We believe The Coordinator has actualized and is attempting to reach subjects.
-Research on The Coordinator is ongoing.
-It is imperative that The Coordinator is dissolved.
+Subject in Entry 33 is believed to be alive, but whereabouts are unknown.
+Subject describes yellow hallways, the Chair, Stillwater, and has met with the Coordinator.
+During initial testing, the Coordinator was believed to be a singular program hallucination.
+We believe the Coordinator has actualized and is attempting to reach subjects.
+Research on the Coordinator is ongoing.
+It is imperative that the Coordinator is dissolved.

 Thank you,